sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

   <figcaption class="caption center"> Fully-Convolution neural network for dense prediction task.
 Note the non-existence of pooling and fully-connected layers. </figcaption>
 </figure>

-This model could output a probability tensor with shape *[W,H,C]*, where W and H represents the Width and Height.
+This model could output a probability tensor with shape *[W,H,C]*, where W and H represent the Width and Height.
 And C the number of class labels.
 Applying the argmax function (on the third axis) gives us a tensor shape of *[W,H,1]*.
-After, we compute the cross entropy loss between each pixel of the ground-truth images and our predictions.
+After, we compute the cross-entropy loss between each pixel of the ground-truth images and our predictions.
 In the end, we average that value and train the network using back prop.

 There is one problem with this approach though.
 As we mentioned, using convolutions with stride 1 and "SAME" padding preserves the input dimensions.
 However, doing that would make the model super expensive in both ways.
 Memory consumption and computation complexity.